Home > How to Tips

 Jessica Shee

 Summary: How to create a Monterey USB installer is introduced in this post, including downloading macOS Monterey, creating the bootable installer, and booting from the USB to install macOS.
-Download iBoysoft DiskGeeker to free up space and ensure you have enough disk space for the macOS installer.
+Download iBoysoft DiskGeeker to create a macOS Monterey bootable USB quickly.

 summary-create-monterey-usb-installer